About PPTA

 The Plasma Protein Therapeutics Association (PPTA) is a dynamic trade association that represents a unique sector of the biologics and biotechnology industry.
 PPTA represents more than 1,000 human plasma collection centers in North America and Europe, as well as the manufacturers of lifesaving plasma protein therapies.
 Our members produce approximately 80% of the plasma protein therapies in the U.S. and 60% of those manufactured in Europe.

-The Plasma Protein Therapeutics Association (PPTA) represents the manufacturers of plasma-derived and recombinant analog therapies, collectively known as plasma protein therapies and the collectors of source plasma used for fractionation.
-These therapies are used by small patient populations worldwide to treat a variety of rare diseases and serious medical conditions.
+The Plasma Protein Therapeutics Association (PPTA) represents the private sector manufacturers of plasma-derived therapies and the collectors of source plasma used for fractionation.
+As a trusted partner to health systems, PPTA drives broad and reliable access to plasma-derived medicinal products with a focus on the well-being of patients and plasma donors.
+These therapies are used by patient populations worldwide to treat a variety of rare diseases and serious medical conditions.

 PPTA works globally to: